Satisfactory Academic Progress Standards

 - Death of immediate family member

-Appeals should be submitted to the Financial Aid Office at Emmetsburg.
+Appeals should be submitted to the Financial Aid Office at Emmetsburg or Estherville.
 The appeal needs to be accompanied by an Academic Plan Worksheet signed by the student and his/her advisor.
 Decisions on appeals will be made and the decision will be communicated to the student within 15 working days of receipt of the appeal.
 When appeals are approved, students are given specific requirements to meet.
 Students who do not have appeals approved are declared ineligible for financial aid.

 If the student is placed on Probation, they are eligible for financial aid for that term.
-At the end of the term they are re-evaluated and are either making satisfactory academic progress or are ineligible.
+At the end of the term, they are re-evaluated and are either making satisfactory academic progress or are ineligible.
 If they are ineligible, they have the opportunity to appeal.

-If the student is placed on an Academic Plan, they will remain on the plan until they either are meeting satisfactory academic progress or they fail to follow the plan.
+If the student is placed on an Academic Plan, they will remain on the plan until they either are meeting satisfactory academic progress, or they fail to follow the plan.
 If the student fails to follow the plan, they will become ineligible.
 They have the opportunity to appeal.